 Evans is the architect of Access Semantics (also known as LCCM Theory): a theoretical account of the intersection between the linguistic and conceptual systems, which subserve linguistically-mediated meaning construction.
 This he investigates in a book-length treatment: How Words Mean, which provides a technical overview of Access Semantics, the Theory of Lexical Concepts and Cognitive Models (aka LCCM Theory).
 A technical book, Language & Time develops a detailed application of Access Semantics to the domain of time.
 The Crucible of Language provides a pop-sci overview of this perspective for a general audience.
 A chapter-length overview of the theory is available as Chapter 18 of Cognitive Linguistics: A Complete Guide.
 All the technical articles and book chapters on the theory are available for download here.

-Interview published in Dutch magazine 7Days -- May 29th 2015
+Interview published in Dutch magazine 7Days (Dutch language)-- May 29th 2015

 Interview published in The Review of Cognitive Linguistics -- 2013